Run your image as a container

 docker run command.

 That’s better!
-We can now easily identify our container based on the name.
+You can now easily identify your container based on the name.

-In this module, we took a look at running containers, publishing ports, and running containers in detached mode.
-We also took a look at managing containers by starting, stopping, and, restarting them.
-We also looked at naming our containers so they are more easily identifiable.
-In the next module, we’ll learn how to run a database in a container and connect it to our application.
-See:
+In this section, you took a look at running containers.
+You also took a look at managing containers by starting, stopping, and restarting them.
+And finally, you looked at naming your containers so they are more easily identifiable.